Former President Pranab Mukherjee's son Abhijit joins TMC | Politics

 ''We would like to use his services appropriately to fight the communal, undemocratic and fascist forces.
 He is the son of Pranab Mukherjee, who was our source of inspiration on many matters and mentored us on many occasions.
 He was a politician with deep roots in secular and progressive values,'' Chatterjee said.

 Asked to comment on the development, state Congress chief Adhir Ranjan Chowdhury said, ''It is his decision, what can I say?
 Those who have thoughts about quitting the Congress to join the TMC, it is entirely their own decision.''
-PTI SUS ACD ACD
+PTI SUS ACD JRC JRC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)